Sullivan, Illinois: Ward Museum

 The Ward Museum at Mason Point, a nursing home just east of Sullivan, displays a collection of items collected from around the world by the Ward family, including one of the largest collections of seashells in the nation.
-The Ward's collection went on display in 1948, and the collection has remained intact since then.
-It was featured on an episode of the TV show "Illinois Adventure."
-The museum was established by Abraham Lincoln "Link" Ward, a farmer, livestock dealer, and auctioneer as well as his wife, Cora Anne (Hinterly) Ward.
-In addiitoin to seashells, the museum contains over 1,000 pieces of antique glassware, including 400 antique goblets.
-Frontier life items include wooden wheel clocks, circa 1830, copper-toed shoes, spinning wheels, and broad axes.
+The Wards' collection went on display in 1948, and the collection has remained intact since then.
+It was featured on an episode of the TV show Illinois Adventure.
+The museum was established by Abraham Lincoln "Link" Ward, a farmer, livestock dealer, and auctioneer, as well as his wife, Cora Anne (Hinterly) Ward.
+In addition to seashells, the museum contains over 1,000 pieces of antique glassware, including 400 antique goblets.
+Frontier life items include wooden wheel clocks, circa 1830, copper-toed shoes, spinning wheels, and broadaxes.
 The museum was established in 1948; Cora Ward died in 1967, and the executor of her estate burned the catalog compilation, so the origin of the over 5,000 items donated by the couple, who travelled widely, is unknown.

 Nixon rally and buffalo burger

-During the 1960 United States presidential election, then-Vice President Richard Nixon held a campaign rally in Sullivan.
+During the 1960 presidential election, then-Vice President Richard Nixon held a campaign rally in Sullivan.
 He discarded a half-eaten buffalo burger that was the product of the slaughter of buffalo owned by the City of Sullivan and housed at their street maintenance facility.
 The discarded burger was retrieved by Sullivan resident Steve Jenne, who preserved it.
 Jenne exhibited the burger on The Tonight Show Starring Johnny Carson in 1988 and was a guest on I've Got a Secret in 2006.